 Fire at Carlton Hotel in Bugis, blackouts reported in area

-SINGAPORE: A fire broke out at Carlton Hotel in Bras Basah on Thursday afternoon (Feb 14), with power outages reported in the area.
+SINGAPORE: A fire broke out in a switch room at Carlton Hotel in Bras Basah on Thursday afternoon (Feb 14), with power outages reported in the area.

+As of about 4pm, SP Group said that it was still carrying out works at a substation serving the hotel, although power had been restored to all other buildings in the area.

 Witnesses reported hearing "explosions" from the hotel and smoke emitting from one of its back doors.